Last updated on July 1st, 2025 at 11:27 am

 - Come to any one of the three mentioned positions.

-- Now, think of you have Diarrhoea and you are trying to stop it to pass your stool.
+- Now, think of you having diarrhoea and you are trying to stop it from passing your stool.
 This will make you contract the muscles around the anus.

 - Contract it for a few seconds, then release it, again contract, then relax, then contract, relax.